input-output-hk/marlowe-doc/docs/introduction.md

 # Introducing Marlowe

-This introduction covers these topics:

-* Marlowe's intended users
-* Advantages of using Marlowe DSL
-* What is a Marlowe contract
-* Putting Marlowe in perspective: general purpose programming languages vs. DSL
-* Developing and modeling Marlowe
-* Marlowe as an embedded DSL
-* How Marlowe contracts are protected
-* Looking ahead

 ## Intended for financial contracts experts

 Marlowe is a special purpose or domain-specific language (DSL), designed to be used by experts in the domain of financial contracts.
 They do not need to be programmers.